Lemuroid 1.17.0

 A lot of work also went under the hood to modernize the app: the mobile UI is now 100% Jetpack Compose (TV is still pending) and the controls have been completely redesigned.

-You can grab the beta on Google Play.
-As soon as it gets a little bit of testing, you’ll find 1.17.0 on Github and F-Droid alongside the usual channels.
+You can grab it on Google Play, Github and F-Droid alongside the usual channels.

 Enjoy!